ASIMNEUPANE/category_voting/README.md

 6. Rate Limiting: Implemented rate limiting to prevent abuse and ensure fair usage of API endpoints.
 7. Compression: Added compression to reduce the size of responses and improve performance.
 8. Helmet Security & SSH/HTTPS: Integrated Helmet to secure HTTP headers and enhance application security, while configuring SSH/HTTPS for secure communication and data transfer.
+9. Testing with Jest: Implemented unit testing using Jest to ensure code reliability and validate backend functionalities.
+Jest's powerful testing framework helped in creating robust and maintainable test cases for models, controllers, and other critical components.

 ## Technologies Used
 1. Node.js: JavaScript runtime for building scalable server-side applications.